Fuzzwah/rpi-zerow-infrared-controller/README.md

 This project is roughly 1% complete.

 # Plans
-Use the web page from [cyborg5's project](https://github.com/cyborg5/qtpyhat/tree/main/raspberry_pi_files/qtpyir) as a basis for the web page.
+- Use the flask web page from [cyborg5's project](https://github.com/cyborg5/qtpyhat/tree/main/raspberry_pi_files/qtpyir) as a basis for the web page.
+- Use the [AnaviInfraredPhat](https://pypi.org/project/AnaviInfraredPhat/) python package to fire the codes

 # Resources
 https://learn.adafruit.com/iot-ir-remote-using-raspberry-pi-zero-w-and-qtpy-hat/overview